JDN89/thinking-in-javah/README.md

   that are subclasses of RuntimeException as unchecked exceptions.
 This means you don’t have to explicitly handle them, though it's often a good practice to do so, especially when you can take specific actions based on the exception.

+## Strings

+- Objects of String class are immutable
+ - bestaande String aanpassen is nieuw String object aanmaken -> referen naar dit object en dan wordt oud object opgekuist door garbage collecter
+   - zie StringsAreImmutable
+- String vs StringBuilder:
+  - `String`: Should be used when you are dealing with string constants or when you don't need to perform repeated modifications to strings.
+  - `StringBuilder`: Should be used when you need to construct or modify strings repeatedly, especially in loops or when performing concatenation many times.
+  - Performance
+    -    String: Concatenating or modifying strings using the String class can be inefficient, especially in loops, because a new object is created every time the string is modified.
+         StringBuilder: Operations like concatenation are much faster with StringBuilder because it modifies the object's content in-place without creating new objects.
+This makes StringBuilder preferable when you need to perform repeated modifications to strings.
+  - Uninteded Recursion:
+  -  In Java, when working with strings, it's possible to accidentally cause unintended recursion if a method calls itself either directly or indirectly through a series of other method calls, without a proper termination condition.
+- String operations page 361: maybe give examples in Main class tijdens bespreking
+- You can Format your output: see formatting output
+  -
 ## Overview Most used Collections and Maps:

     ArrayList: